00-Evan/00-Evan.github.io/_pages/home.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 shattered_feature:
-  - image_path: /assets/images/SHPD-header.png
+  - image_path: /assets/images/SHPD-title.png
     url: "/shatteredpd/"
     title: "Shattered Pixel Dungeon"
-    excerpt: "Shattered Pixel Dungeon is a Roguelike RPG, with pixel art graphics and lots of variety and replayability.
-Every game is unique, with four different playable characters, randomized levels and enemies, and over 150 items to collect and use.
-The game is simple to get into, but has lots of depth.
-Strategy is required if you want to win!"
+    excerpt: "<b>Shattered Pixel Dungeon</b> is a Roguelike Dungeon Crawler RPG with pixel art graphics.
+Every game is a unique challenge, with four different playable characters, randomized levels and enemies, and hundreds of items to collect and use.
+The game is simple to get into, but strategy is required if you want to win!"
     btn_label: "Read More"
     btn_class: "btn--primary"
 archive_feature: